-

 Researcher availability hours:Wednesday, May 13th 14:00-17:00

-Thursday, May 14th, 10:00 AM - 1:00 PMResearch on Enviromental protection remediation and resource production technologies using microorganisms that grow on hydrogen
+Thursday, May 14th, 10:00 AM - 1:00 PMWastewater treatment and valuable resource production technologies based on hydrogen oxidizing bacterial activity

 -